Parent’s Guide to Choosing Childcare during COVID-19

 During such a stressful time of a young parent’s life, it’s easy to lose sight of what really matters.

-Maureen Hams, the community services director of a community action agency that also houses the ChildCare Aware program, shares, “Child care can be seen as such a burden, but it can also be seen as an investment in your child and your future.
-Making the childcare payment is not always easy and can be a challenge for many parents and guardians.
+Maureen Hams, the community services director of a community action agency that also houses the child care Aware program, said, “Child care can be seen as such a burden, but it can also be seen as an investment in your child and your future.
+Making the child care payment is not always easy and can be a challenge for many parents and guardians.
 But think about it as a short-term investment in your child and your family.
 Quality child care keeps children safe and healthy and helps children develop the skills they will need for success.”

-If you desire to go back to work, figuring out how to pay for childcare might seem overwhelming.
-But with a little creativity and a lot of financial planning, it is possible.
+If you want to go back to work, figuring out how to pay for child care might seem overwhelming, but with a little creativity and a lot of financial planning, it is possible.